 Swimming In Arabic / Sibaha /سباحة

-Swimming is not a very popular sport in the Middle East practiced at a competitive level.
+Swimming is not a very popular sport in the Middle East at a competitive level.
 However, regular folks love to go for a dive during the scorching heat of the summer.

 Golf In Arabic / Golf / جولف